-The details of main grid connections are agreed in a separate connection agreement that specifies the ownership and obligation boundaries and the connection fees.
-The prerequisite for signing a connection agreement is that the land-use plan (or decision on the need for planning) required for the project is legally valid, the connection solution meets the technical requirements and any expropriation permit application required for the transmission line has been sent to the authority.
+Main grid connections are agreed upon by making a connection agreement.
+The prerequisites for the agreement are that the land-use plan (or decision on the need for planning) required by the project is legally valid, the connection solution corresponds to the technical terms, and any expropriation permit applications that may be required for the connecting line have been submitted to the authorities.
+For power plant connections, a further prerequisite for the agreement is that the land-use plan (or decision on the need for planning) for the power plant is legally valid, along with the building permits.
 Fingrid’s General Connection Terms and Specifications for the Operational Performance of Power Generating Facilities are part of the connection agreement signed with the customer.

 If the customer’s connection requires construction of a new substation in the main grid, the customer pays the connection fee in the manner outlined in the project agreement.

-Upon request, Fingrid provides a statement on a possible main grid connection.
-A statement may be provided when the environmental impact assessments required by the authorities have been completed and the land-use process has been started or a decision concerning the planning solution has been made.
+If necessary, we will issue a technical statement to the customer on the potential connection solution and the free transmission capacity on the statement date.
+A statement may be given if the environmental impact assessments required by the authorities have been completed, the land-use process has been started or a decision concerning the planning solution has been made.

 A period of time is reserved for construction in accordance with the terms of the connection agreement.
 Agreement concerning electricity transmission outages in the main grid during construction of the connection must be reached as early as possible.

 The switching need must be reported as early as possible and no later than 21 days before the proposed switching date.
 The main grid operation specialists who are responsible for the planning of outages and connections will inform the customer of the switching date.